mypebble/djregs/README.md

 * Email address activation

 djregs supports Django 1.4 and 1.5, with support for 1.6 coming as soon as possible.
-Full support for Django's custom user model is also part of djregs.
+Full support for Django's custom user model is also being developed as part of djregs.

 I also intend to add more views, forms, models and other classes to provide the building blocks for constructing your own sign-up and activation